rifatrakib/smart-housing-market/README.md

 # Smart Housing Market

-This repository contains the source code for the course project of *Software Project Management (研一)* and *Software Requirement Engineering (研二)* completed in a joint effort of [Md Abdur Rakib](https://www.linkedin.com/in/md-abdur-rakib-1508/), Tomal, and Babu.
+This repository contains the source code for the course project of *Software Project Management (研一)* and *Software Requirement Engineering (研二)* completed in a joint effort of [Md Abdur Rakib](https://www.linkedin.com/in/md-abdur-rakib-1508/), [Md Talat Mahmud Tomal](https://www.linkedin.com/in/talatmcc), and [S.B.
+Babu](https://www.linkedin.com/in/s-b-babu-09071332b/).
 The project mainly focuses on corporate practices followed within a team of engineers at a real workplace via a framework decided by the organization, but as this project is done in order to learn, the process has been simulated at a lower scale.

 ## Related Project

 You can find the projects we defined and documented for this application in the `Projects` tab of this repository.
 Please find the *open* projects here: [https://github.com/rifatrakib/smart-housing-market/projects?query=is%3Aopen](https://github.com/rifatrakib/smart-housing-market/projects?query=is%3Aopen) and the *closed* projects here: [https://github.com/rifatrakib/smart-housing-market/projects?query=is%3Aclosed](https://github.com/rifatrakib/smart-housing-market/projects?query=is%3Aclosed).
 By the time we complete this application, all these projects should have *closed* status.

 ### Components